Leamsi9/ismaelvelasco.dev/clfmhzqop000509ld3a5p7yuc.md

 There is a lot of ongoing work in exploring ways to tie computing jobs to the times and places in the world where the electricity supply runs mostly on renewable energy.
 This is known as [carbon-aware](https://hackernoon.com/our-code-is-harming-the-planet-we-need-carbon-aware-design-patterns) or carbon-responsive computing.
 But they tend to be extremely niche and small-scale with some notable exceptions I hope to cover in a later article.

-There is however a caveat, which is seldom accounted for in the literature and messaging around carbon aware computing: powering your computing on renewable energy is not necessarily enough to reduce its CO2 emissions.
+There is however a caveat, which is seldom accounted for in the literature and messaging around carbon aware computing: *powering your computing on renewable energy is not necessarily enough to reduce its CO2 emissions*.

 ![October | 2009 | SciFun](https://tse4.mm.bing.net/th?id=OIP.g4S7q78ZniN3WM_2znjqeQAAAA&pid=Api#centerw150 align="center")